RefatRingky/manufacture-client/README.md

 ### Project Description
 * This is a manufactureing website.
 You can collect manufacturing thing. you can login with facebook, Google or email password.
 Can you can see all product.
-You can manage your product , like edit delete etc.You can get a dashboad here.where you can see my profile,my order,add review,make admin.You can get admin panel admin can make admin to any user.
+You can manage your product , like edit delete etc.You can get a dashboad here.where you can see my profile,my order,add review,make admin.You can get admin panel admin can make admin to any user.You can order any product from the purchase page.

 #### This is the technology I use in this project .
 * React.js